FutureSDR/Website/content/learn/_index.md

 rustup target add wasm32-unknown-unknown
 ```

-All web frontends and examples are compiled with [Trunk](https://trunkrs.dev/), a building and packaging tool for Rust WebAssembly projects.
+All web frontends and examples are compiled with [Trunk](https://trunkrs.dev/), a build and packaging tool for Rust WebAssembly projects.
 You can install it with

 ```bash